Spend 6 Minutes To Learn

 So whether you have a 6-figure bankroll or are just starting with a $500 investment, this guide will show you how to handle your betting funds properly.

 If you’re a newbie, this may be one question that plagues your mind.
-It’s really easy to dismiss bankroll management when you’re new or if you think that your bankroll is scant and doesn’t need any management.
+It’s really easy to dismiss bankroll management when you’re new to sports betting, or if you think that your bankroll is sufficient and doesn’t need any management.

 The truth is, bankroll management isn’t a strategy limited to the pros.
-Regardless of the amount that you’re wagering or whether you’re in it for the short or long term, you need to have a method in place that helps you determine how to best attack the bookies.
+Regardless of the amount that you’re wagering or whether you’re in it for the short or long term, you need to have a method in place that helps you determine how to best approach your sports bets.

 Bankroll management does this by helping bettors determine how much they can wager, size each wager appropriately, and track their wins and losses.